-To enable the SPI bus, the GPIO output will be set to zero, then wait for data to be written into the SIMD (TXRX buffer) register.
+To enable the SPI bus, set CSEN=1 and SCS=0, then wait for data to be written into the SIMD (TXRX buffer) register.
 For the Master Mode, after data has been written to the SIMD (TXRX buffer) register, then transmission or reception will start automatically.
 When all the data has been transferred, the TRF bit should be set.
+For the Slave Mode, when clock pulses are received on SCK, data in the TXRX buffer will be shifted out or data on SDI will be shifted in.

-When the SPI bus is disabled, SCK, SDI and SDO can become I/O pins or other pin-shared functions using the corresponding control bits.
+When the SPI bus is disabled, SCK, SDI, SDO and SCS can become I/O pins or other pin-shared functions using the corresponding control bits.